 WHAT I WISH YOU KNEW CONVERSATIONS

 Kids today are growing up in scary times.
 Our children & teens are more stressed & anxious than ever before, and no wonder!
-All one has to do is read the paper or turn in the TV.
+All one has to do is read the paper or turn in the TV or read social media posts.

 What I Wish You Knew Conversations with Teens addresses the stress of kids growing up in the world today.
 It is about what they may be experiencing or feeling, how to get kids to talk to you and how to respond to them when they do.
 All parents want to help & protect their children, but most don’t know how to initiate serious conversations with them.